 The Wisconsin Humane Society does not have the jurisdiction to investigate or prosecute animal abuse, but we do want to provide concerned citizens with information on how to make an effective police report.
 All reports of suspected animal cruelty or neglect should be directed to the local police department.
 If you observe or suspect animal abuse or neglect is occurring, take the following steps:

 Contact your local non-emergency police department as soon as possible.

-If you witness an animal in a life-threatening situation, such as dog fighting, call 9-1-1.
+If you witness an animal in a life-threatening situation, call 9-1-1.

 Share detailed, factual information with the dispatcher when you call the police department.

 The police are best able to perform their duties when provided with detailed descriptions of the suspected abuse.

 The more details you provide, the greater the chance that the law will be upheld and the animal helped.

 Make sure you have the the following information before calling the police: